 Other highlights of the evening included a Past Presidents Presentation, Ingrid’s La Fuega Dancers- featuring Cynthia Good, decades of photos projected, and many exciting door prizes.

 Thank you to the Gala co-chairs Martha Jo Katz and Linda M. Hakerem and Centennial Chair Phyllis M. Cohen for planning a night we will truly remember!

 GAH Study Group

 Hadassah Greater Atlanta’s Study Group has completed a study of Jews in most of the Muslim Lands; and we have moved on to study the Jews of the World.
 We have many more countries to study and continue to meet on the fourth Friday of the month (or sometimes the 3rd or 5th), from 10:30 AM-12:00 noon at the Hadassah HUB Office.
-Two additional meetings are scheduled: March 24, 2017 (Jews of Cuba) and April 28, 2017 (Jews of Poland).
+Our next meeting will be on April 28 to discuss the Jews of Poland.

 Registration now open for 2016-2017 Training Wheels

 Come join us as we go around the year “al galgalim” (on wheels)

 From Shabbat and Rosh Hashanah through the year to Shavuot, we’ll have fun learning about the Jewish holidays!